open/close all folders

 - The Ace: Has mastered nearly 2000 skills, is loved by everyone who doesn't consider him an idiot, and is later on seen as the hope of humanity for beating the Grongi.

 - All-Loving Hero: He is a Nice Guy who is willing to use his powers to protect people's smiles.
+This trait of his is the reason why he managed to control the Ultimate Form in the first place.

 - Adorkable: He's known for having some strange hobbies, most notably archaeology.
 This is due to a promise he made to master 2000 skills before the year 2000.
 His 2000th is, rather fittingly, becoming Kuuga.